BioHack Academy

 BioHack Academy at Waag

 All classes take place at Waag’s Open Wetlab, a unique BioHack space on the crossover of art, science and technology and the Fablab Amsterdam.
-Have a look at results and projects by students of the previous BioHack Academy: 2015201620172018, 2022.

 Get inspired